Frank Buckles: Honors

 For his service during World War I, Buckles received, from the United States government, the World War I Victory Medal and four Overseas Service Bars.
 He also qualified for the Army of Occupation of Germany Medal due to his postwar service in Europe during the year 1919, and received that medal after it was created in 1941.
 Buckles did not qualify for the Prisoner of War Medal, because he was a civilian at the time of his imprisonment by the Japanese.

 As a resident of Jefferson County, West Virginia, he was involved for many years with the Jefferson County Historical Society (including as president from 1960 to 1964).
-In 1981, the honor of Emeritus Officer was conferred upon him by that organization.
+In 1981, he was named Emeritus Officer by that organization.

 In 1999, French president Jacques Chirac awarded him France's Legion of Honour, for his service during World War I.

 In 2007, the United States Library of Congress included Buckles in its Veterans History Project (VHP).
 He conducted three oral history interviews, given when he was 100, 103, and 107 years old.
 Information about Buckles' experiences in both world wars is available from the VHP, including a 148-minute video interview.

 In 2008, a section of West Virginia Route 9, which passes by his Gap View Farm home, was named in his honor by West Virginia Governor Joe Manchin.
 The following month, Buckles received the Veterans of Foreign Wars' Gold Medal of Merit at the Liberty Memorial.
 Also in 2008, he sat for a portrait to be displayed at the National World War I Museum.
 Buckles received the Scottish Rite of Freemasonry's Knight Commander of the Court of Honour (KCCH) in September 2008.

 In April 2021, Buckles's wish to have a memorial for World War I veterans in Washington, D.C., became true.
-Joseph Weishaar from Fayetteville, Arkansas, who had submitted a plan to have a World War I memorial, had his plan approved and on April 16, 2021, the memorial was officially inaugurated with a flag-raising ceremony as well as military fly-over and remarks from President Joe Biden.
+On April 16, 2021, the memorial was officially inaugurated with a flag-raising ceremony as well as military fly-over and remarks from President Joe Biden.
 It was hosted by actor Gary Sinise.
-The ceremony was limited due to the ongoing COVID-19 pandemic in the city.
-It later opened to the public.